-506.7 BRUSH FIRE
+505.6 BRUSH FIRE

-1. Apparatus shall be dispatched as per the East Hants protocols for brush fires.

-- 2. The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC. - 3.
+- 1. Apparatus shall be dispatched as per the East Hants protocols for brush fires. - 2.
+The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC. - 3.
 On the orders of the IC, other personnel shall follow in private vehicles or remain at the hall. - 4.
-DNR shall be informed via dispatch when the department is responding. - 5.
-DNR shall assume command on arrival, supply services, and supply manpower. - 6.
+Department of Natural Resources and Renewables (DNRR) shall be informed via dispatch when the department is responding. - 5.
+DNRR shall assume command on arrival, supply services, and supply manpower. - 6.
 On arrival or enroute the IC shall transmit a sitrep to other responding units on the size and condition of the fire, whenever information becomes available. - 7.
-If the size or condition of the fire warrants, the IC shall immediately call for more mutual aid. - 8.
-The attack engine should be positioned upwind of the fire. - 9.
-Forestry hose should be used to fight the fire. - 10.
-Class A foam may be used if available. - 11.
-The fire shall be worked from both sides attempting to encircle the fire to control its spread. - 12.
-When the fire is encircled work in from each side to extinguish it. - 13.
-If available a TIC should be used to find hot spots. - 14.
+The IC should check if a MA talk group has been assigned or if one would be advantageous. - 8.
+If the size or condition of the fire warrants, the IC shall immediately call for more mutual aid. - 9.
+The attack engine should be positioned upwind of the fire. - 10.
+Forestry hose should be used to fight the fire. - 11.
+Class A foam may be used if available. - 12.
+The fire shall be worked from both sides attempting to encircle the fire to control its spread. - 13.
+When the fire is encircled work in from each side to extinguish it. - 14.
+If available a TIC should be used to find hot spots. - 15.
 Backpacks, shovels, patrol hoses, and brooms shall be used on hot spots and spot fires.

-506.8 COLD WATER ICE RESCUE
+505.7 COLD WATER ICE RESCUE